huangbqsky/rust-stock/README.md

 # rust-stock

+Terminal Rust Stock Query

-a simple terminal tool for stock query written in Rust
+A simple terminal tool for stock query written in Rust 🦀